-Web sites I
+Web sites I've

-have created pertaining to fossils
+created pertaining to fossils

 Acoustic Guitar Solitaire Of Inyo: A Cyber-CD: Listen to